seanbaxter/DirectXShaderCompiler/docs/HowToUseAttributes.rst

 Note: It is advised that you do *not* use the ``AttrBuilder::addRawValue()`` method or the ``AttrBuilder(uint64_t Val)`` constructor.
-These are for backwards compatibility and may be removed in a future release (i.e. LLVM 4.0).
+These are for backwards compatibility and may be removed in a future release (i.e. LLVM37 4.0).

 And that's basically it!
 A lot of functionality is hidden behind these classes, but the interfaces are pretty straight forward.